 Get started NOW by filling in our

-Paying a deposit is an extremely important part of buying a property.
-So in this video I’m going to answer the most common questions clients
+Introduction (Paying deposit to real estate agent) Paying a deposit is an extremely important part of buying a property.
+So in this video I’m going

 Holding Deposits on houses in NSW. 🤔 Do they work? 🤔 Will the agent stop taking offers? 🤔 Is there a better way to stop